 again now and your app should be up and running on Dokku.

 Dokku uses the same Procfile format as Heroku.
 If your app uses a worker process (eg. Sidekiq) don’t forget to initialize it by running:

 This is a Procfile for a Rails app running on Puma with Sidekiq:

 Automatic backups to Amazon S3

 You probably want to backup your data.
-Setting up an automated backup schedule to Amazon S3 is as simple as typing:
+Setting up an automated backup schedule to Amazon S3 is as simple as configuring AWS credentials:

 You could run a database migration manually after each deploy or integrate it into the process.
 To do it add an

 app.json file to the root of your project: